vapor/docs/4.0/docs/deploy/docker.md

 ```
 and notice that both the `app` and `db` services are started.

-Your app is listening on port 80 _inside the Docker container_ but as defined by the docker-compose file, it is accessible on your developer machine at **http://localhost:8080**.
+Your app is listening on port 80 _inside the Docker container_ but as defined by the docker-compose file, it is accessible on your development machine at **http://localhost:8080**.

 This port mapping distinction is very important because you can run any number of services on the same ports if they are all running in their own containers and they each expose different ports to the host machine.